EASY TRAVEL TO VAL D’ISÈRE

-Please note that a meal is not provided on the YSE flights, although drinks and snacks can be purchased on board.
+Meals are not provided on the YSE flights, although drinks and snacks can be purchased on board.
 On the outbound journey, there is also usually no opportunity to buy food as you pass through Grenoble airport, so unless you have a very big breakfast before you leave home or at Gatwick, you may need to take something with you for the journey.
-A full tea (tea, coffee, hot chocolate, cake, bread & jam) is provided in the chalet when you get to Val d’Isère at about 4pm (for holidays starting from 7 January 2018).
+A full tea (tea, coffee, hot chocolate, cake, bread and jam) is provided in the chalet when you get to Val d’Isère at about 4pm (for holidays starting from 7 January 2018).

 Going home, our flight takes off at 1.50pm French time and lands at 2.25pm UK time.
 This means the first of our staggered coaches leaves Val d’Isère at around 8am, and the last coach leaves an hour later, so nobody has to queue at check-in for more than a few minutes.